pierrejeandev/PerfHelper/README.md

     .
 MultiInstance	Processor	Counter	% Processor Time	Timer100NsInverse
     .
 MultiInstance	Processor	Counter	% User Time	Timer100Ns
     .
 MultiInstance	Processor	Counter	% Privileged Time	Timer100Ns

+# Requisit
+ * Framework .Net 2.0 or more recent.
+ * The solution is based on Visual Studio 2012.
+But it will probably compile with any thing capable of compiling .Net 2.0 code.